 Chaplains are members of hospital staff who provide spiritual, religious and pastoral care.
-We represent a wide variety of traditions including Buddhism, Christian (Church of England, Free Church and Roman Catholic), Hinduism, Judaism, Islam, and Paganism.
+We hope, in the future, to be able to represent all the major religions or faith groups.
 We are employed to provide support for patients, their visitors and staff irrespective of their faith or belief traditions.
 We work closely with clinical teams on the wards.
 The chaplains are supported by trained chaplaincy volunteers from different faith and belief groups.

 All hospital staff, including chaplains and chaplaincy volunteers, are bound by strict rules of confidentiality.